Extreme Spin Squeezing via Optimized One-Axis Twisting and Rotations: Conclusion and Outlook

 To conclude, we have shown that a sequence of one-axis twisting and rotations can overcome the precision scaling of a single application of a one-axis twisting Hamiltonian, and reach the fundamental Heisenberg scaling.
 The approach uses the same elements as existing OAT implementations.
 Thus, it does not require significant modification to an existing experimental setup.

 Fundamentally, the extreme spin squeezed states generated by our pulse scheme maximize metrological gain for Ramsey interferometry at a fixed signal output amplitude.
 They always attain Heisenberg scaling up to a constant factor, giving us additional flexibility, e.g., to limit the number of OAT pulses.
 This feature is useful when employing light-mediated interactions in an optical cavity to create an effective OAT as the photon scattering reduces contrast.
 To account for the contrast reduction due to photon scattering, we specifically target extreme SSSs that yield a high contrast signal, requiring a reduced shearing strength $\tilde Q$.
+However, extreme SSSs that yield a low contrast signal could be useful for other protocols different from Ramsey scheme as they are still highly entangled, for instance, the SATIN protocol~\cite{DavisPRL2016}.

 We have found that a single non-linear interaction, such as OAT, already provides a remarkable degree of control when combined with suitable non-entangling operations.
 This flexibility could be related to the results in Ref.~\cite{LloydPRL1995}, which shows that alternating applications of different Hamiltonians are often capable of approximating any quantum gate, or at least a relevant subset, as required here.
 We expect that similar strategies could be used to create other entangled states that optimize other figures of merit, such as the Fisher information or planar squeezing~\cite{vitagliano2018entanglement, birrittella2021optimal}.
 The latter corresponds to a modification of the squeezing parameter that quantifies the squeezed states' fitness over an extensive range of phases acquired during free evolution.